 Current Test Result N CIN3+ Cases CIN3+ Immediate Risk Clinical management recommendation

 DS+/HPV16+ 178 43 24.2% colposcopy

-DS-/HPV16+ 110 2 1.8% Special Situation
+DS-/HPV16+ 110 2 1.8% 1-year return

 DS+/HPV18+ 72 4 5.6% colposcopy

-DS-/HPV18+ 84 0 0% Special Situation
+DS-/HPV18+ 84 0 0% 1-year return

 DS+/HR12+ 518 41 7.9% colposcopy

 DS-/HR12+ 919 4 0.5% 1-year return

-^{}Duration of follow-up in the STRIDES cohort is currently not sufficient to estimate cumulative 3-year risks and management confidence probabilities; follow-up is ongoing
+\Duration of follow-up in the STRIDES cohort is currently not sufficient to estimate cumulative 3-year risks and management confidence probabilities; follow-up is ongoing

 Table 6 uses the same approach to utilization modeling as Table 3, now incorporating limited genotyping.
 A hypothetical population of 100,000 individuals undergoes screening with primary HPV testing which provides limited genotyping for HPV-positives.
 Clinical management in the model includes: HPV16+ or HPV18+ always receives colposcopy irrespective of DS or cytology result; HR12-positive, DS positive is referred to colposcopy; HR12-positive and ASC-US or greater is referred to colposcopy; HR12+/NILM or HR12+/DS- repeats testing in 1 year with colposcopy if HPV+/NILM or higher at the 1-year follow-up visit.
 The total number of colposcopies, visits at which HPV, DS, or cytology are performed for screening or follow-up, and cumulative years of delay of CIN3+ are compared over 3 years of follow-up.
-The model uses ideal assumptions of full compliance with colposcopy and follow up, highly sensitive cytology, 100% sensitivity for CIN3+ detection at colposcopy.
+The model uses ideal assumptions of full compliance with colposcopy.
 In this model, triaging HPV HR12+ results with cytology results in 10% more total colposcopies and 29% more years of delay in CIN3+ diagnoses compared to triage with DS.